Naro language

 Naro /ˈnɑroʊ/, also Nharo, is a Khoe language spoken in Ghanzi District of Botswana and in eastern Namibia.
-It is probably the most-spoken of the Tshu–Khwe languages.
+It is one of the most-spoken of the Tshu–Khwe languages.
 Naro is a trade language among speakers of different Khoe languages in Ghanzi District.
 There exists a dictionary.

 Phonology

 Naro has the following consonant inventory (in the IPA) as described by Miller (2011), whereas the orthographic symbols were proposed by Visser (2001):